garthable/Terminal-Sweeper/README.markdown

 ######################################################
 ```
 ## License
-Mine Sweeper Solver is liscenced under the MIT License, see [LICENCE.txt](https://github.com/garthable/Mine-Sweeper-Solver/blob/main/LICENSE.txt) for more information
+Minesweeper Solver is liscenced under the MIT License, see [LICENCE.txt](https://github.com/garthable/Mine-Sweeper-Solver/blob/main/LICENSE.txt) for more information